Is kissing before marriage a sin, okay or not wise according to the Bible?

 How This Applies To Couples

 Experienced couples understand that kissing is sexually stimulating.
-The woman feels affection and feels loved at first.
+The woman feels affection and feels loved when the kissing starts.
 Most women enjoy a kiss and a hug.
-It takes them longer to be as sexually stimulated as their male partners.
+It takes them longer to be as sexually stimulated as their male partner.
 But the man is immediately stimulated if the kissing is more than a quick one.
-His sexual stimulation increases rapidly if the couple continues kissing.
+His sexual stimulation increases very rapidly if the couple continues kissing.
 He will not want to stop and his body will crave more kissing.
 If the couple is French kissing, his sexual stimulation will be extremely high almost instantly.

-God designed kissing and French kissing to stimulate sexual passion – the more kissing, the greater the stimulation.
+God designed kissing and French kissing to stimulate sexual passion – the more kissing, the greater the stimulation and the craving for an orgasm increases.
 Kissing and hugging start the foreplay.
 Kissing is like starting a car.
 French kissing puts the “car” into second gear.
-Other foreplay activity will put the car into higher gear and sexual intercourse is the climax where the “car” stops and the ride is over.
-Therefore, it is a sin if kissing between an unmarried couple results in starting the fire– sexual passion.
+Other foreplay activity will put the car into a higher gear and orgasm and sexual intercourse are the climax where the “car” stops and the joyous ride is over.
+Therefore, it is a sin if kissing between an unmarried couple results in starting the car – sexual passion.
 Remember we are to “flee from youthful lusts.”
-An inexperienced woman may not understand she has started the “car,” but the man knows the “car” has started and will crave more and more.
+An inexperienced woman may not understand she has started the “car,” but the man knows the “car” has started and will crave more and demand more.
 Eventually, the woman’s sexual passions will ignite.
+Once the fire starts it wants to consume everything.

 In order to flee sexual lusts and to help others to whom we are not married flee sexual lusts, it is recommended that kissing and French kissing be avoided until the wedding day when the preacher announces the groom may kiss the bride.
 A young woman once said, “When the kissing starts the thinking stops.”
 Therefore, be careful what fire you start.